John A. Postley: Changing the paradigm

-In the late 1960s, the software was generally regarded as easy but unnecessary to replicate, because of the specificity of each application.
-Informatics tried and failed to patent Mark IV in the United States; it did, however, succeed in Great Britain and Canada.
-The patent process was designed to protect tangible artifacts rather than "ideas" and whether or not computer programs are tangible was an open question that remains contentious.
+In the late 1960s, almost all software was either created for a specific purpose or customized from a template.
+Software was generally regarded as easy to create and unnecessary to replicate because of the specificity of each application.
+Mark IV, however, was a general purpose product that could support a wide variety of applications.
+Informatics tried and failed to patent Mark IV in the United States (it did, however, succeed in Great Britain and Canada).
+The patent process was designed to protect tangible artifacts rather than "ideas" and whether or not computer programs are "tangible" was an open question that remains contentious.
 Nevertheless, since the applicability of patents to software was questioned, in 1964 the U.S. Copyright Office began to allow computer programs to be copyrighted, provided that the source code was published in human-readable form and deposited with the Copyright Office.
 This action was followed by legislation.
-The intention of applying copyright protection to software was to make software into intellectual property and unauthorized copying into theft.
-However, the US government plays no role in either investigation or enforcement of copyright.
-The net effect was that of removing most protections for software for smaller vendors.
+The intention of applying copyright protection to software was to recognize software as intellectual property and make unauthorized copying into theft.
+However, since the US government plays no role in either investigation or enforcement of copyright, the net effect was that of removing most protections of software from smaller vendors.
 The legislation was strongly supported by hardware manufacturers of the time (IBM and the BUNCH).
 The vendors bundled software with their hardware, particularly IBM with DB2.
 They lobbied in favor of weakening software protections, thereby putting software-only vendors at a strategic disadvantage.
 This was a precursor to an antitrust investigation into the computing industry that began in 1967 and focused on, among other things, the practice of bundling.
 IBM narrowly avoided dismemberment as a result of the suit, which continued until 1980, by agreeing to stop bundling business applications with hardware.

 In 1967, Informatics began selling MARK IV, the first software product to be offered for sale, for the IBM System/360 and RCA Spectra 70 at a price of $30,000 to a market that was accustomed to buying hardware that included system software with custom built applications.
 Mark IV was the highest revenue generating software product from the beginning of the mainframe era until it was surpassed by WordStar on DOS in 1984.
 It was the first software product to surpass sales of $1 million, $10 million and $100 million.